Training

 alison_s@eastlink.ca

-Alison has been a Trainer for more than 20 years and is presently the Area Training Advisor.
+Alison has been a Trainer for more than 30 years and is presently the Area Training Advisor.
 She feels that Guiding has shaped her life in a thousand wonderful ways and has many happy memories of Guiding growing up.
-Alison has been a leader in all branch levels, a District Commissioner and is currently a Yellow Safe Guide Assessor.
+Alison has been a leader in all branch levels, and a District Commissioner.
 She invites you to share her passion and enthusiasm for Training!

 Val Clark, Deputy Training Advisor and Registrar and e-learning